isaacmillercodes/petstagram-graphql-backend/README.md

-# Step 4: Image Type and Project Clean Up
+# Step Four: Image Type and Project Clean Up

 Since we have created a root query with two types and are looking to add a third, it's a good time to clean up our project structure.